The Governing Board of Directors

 I'm involved in this work of racial healing because of joy -- for when we truly join hands, our hearts swell and we catch a glimpse of the Kingdom.
 I'm involved in this work because of heartbreak -- for injustices too long denied and too present to ignore.
 And I do this work out of hope -- that one relationship, one partnership, and one action at a time, by God's grace, will draw us closer to the Beloved Community we seek.

-Roxane Rucker, Arlington, Virginia
+Roxane Rucker, Richmond, Virginia